 The pricing strategies used in the retail world have some peculiarities.
 For example, retailers can determine the prices of their items by accepting the price suggested by the manufacturer (commonly known as MSRP).
 This is particularly true in the case of mainstream products.
 Another simple strategy is keystone, which consists in defining the sale price as the double of the wholesale price or cost of the product.

-While these and other strategies are widely used, ML enables retailers to develop more complex strategies that work far better to achieve their KPIs.
-ML techniques can be used it in many ways to optimize prices.
+While these and other strategies are widely used, Machine Learning enables retailers to develop more complex strategies that work far better to achieve their KPIs.
+Machine Learning techniques can be used in many ways to optimize prices.
 Let’s have a look at a typical scenario.

 A typical scenario

-Let’s see the steps needed to develop a ML solution for this use case.
+Let’s see the steps needed to develop a Machine Learning solution for this use case.

 1. Gather input data

 First of all, we need data.
-To train Machine Learning models, it is necessary to have different kinds of information:
+To train Machine Learning models, it is necessary to have different types of information (structure or unstructured data):